Installation & setup

 /scripts

-and APIs for adding teams, trading, and more.
-For example, you can register a team with the following, which will prompt for values and return the team's API key:
+and APIs for adding users and agents, trading, and more.
+For example, you can register an agent with the following, which will prompt for values and return the agent's API key:

 This is useful for testing your agent against the competition trading environment before